 Rohan Choudhury

-I’m a fourth-year PhD student at Carnegie Mellon University’s Robotics Institute, advised by Kris Kitani and László Jeni.
-My research broadly focuses on making visual models more efficient at understanding and generating visual content, particularly enabling algorithms to continuously perceive the world at high resolution and real-time frame rates (30+ FPS).
+I’m a final-year PhD student at Carnegie Mellon University’s Robotics Institute, advised by Kris Kitani and László Jeni.
+My research broadly focuses on making visual models more efficient at understanding and generating visual content.
 My work is supported by the NSF GRFP Fellowship.

-Currently, I’m also a Student Researcher at ByteDance, collaborating with Peter Lin and Lu Jiang on accelerating video generation.
-Previously, I interned at Meta FAIR, working with Jing Huang on efficient video understanding.
+I’m currently also a Student Researcher at ByteDance Seed, collaborating with Peter Lin and Lu Jiang on accelerating video generation.
+I previously interned at Meta FAIR, working with Jing Huang on efficient video understanding.

-Before my PhD, I was a software engineer at Nuro, developing trajectory forecasting models for self-driving vehicles, and even earlier I earned my bachelor’s degree from Caltech, where I explored multi-agent reinforcement learning with Yisong Yue.
+Before my PhD, I was a software engineer at Nuro, developing trajectory forecasting models for self-driving vehicles, and earned my bachelor’s degree from Caltech, where I explored multi-agent reinforcement learning with Yisong Yue.

 Outside of research, I enjoy running, weightlifting, watching sports, and listening to electronic music.